398 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of this treatment for improving access to kidney transplants in minority populations?
+What evidence suggests that this trial's treatments could be effective for improving access to kidney transplants in minority populations?

 LM